Noemvriana: Reactions of Venizelos and the Allies

-The surrender of Fort Roupel caused the Allies to believe that the German-Bulgarian advance was a result of a secret agreement between Athens and the Central Powers, as they were assured that no Bulgarian force would invade Greek territory.
+The surrender of Fort Roupel caused the Allies to believe that the German-Bulgarian advance was a result of a secret agreement between Athens and the Central Powers, as they had been assured by the Greek government that no Bulgarian force would invade Greek territory.
 The Allies saw this as a violation of Greek neutrality and a disturbance in the balance of power in the Balkans.
 The Allied press, especially in France, demanded swift military action against Greece to protect the Allied forces in Macedonia.
-On 3 June, General Sarrail declared martial law in Thessaloniki, effectively stripping the Greek government of control over the city.
-Additionally, Italian concerns about relying on Greek forces to protect its flanks, revoked the presence of Greek troops from Northern Epirus, resulting in Greece's loss of another region.
+On 3 June, Sarrail declared martial law in Thessaloniki, effectively stripping the Greek government of control over the city.
+Additionally, Italian concerns about relying on Greek forces to protect its flanks caused the withdrawal of Greek troops from Northern Epirus, resulting in Greece's loss of another region.

 For Venizelos and his supporters, the surrender of Fort Roupel signaled the loss of Greek Macedonia.
-On 29 May, Venizelos proposed to Sir Francis Elliot (senior British diplomat in Athens) and Jean Guillemin (senior French diplomat in Athens) that he and General Panagiotis Danglis should establish a provisional government in Thessaloniki to mobilize the Greek army to repel the Bulgarians.
-Venizelos pledged that the army would not move against the king and the royal family.
-According to Elliot's report, Venizelos hoped that the "success of his action and pressure of the public opinion might at the last moment convert His Majesty."
-The proposal had French support.
-However, it met with strong opposition from Britain, forcing Venizelos to abandon the plan.
+On 29 May, Venizelos proposed to Sir Francis Elliot (senior British diplomat in Athens) and Jean Guillemin (senior French diplomat in Athens) that he and General Panagiotis Danglis should establish a provisional government in Thessaloniki to mobilize a new Greek army to repel the Bulgarians.
+Venizelos pledged that the army would not move against the King and the royal family.
+According to Elliot's report, Venizelos hoped that the "success of his action and pressure of the public opinion might at the last moment convert His Majesty".
+The proposal had French support, but it met with strong opposition from Britain, forcing Venizelos to abandon the plan.